liupei101/Pipeline-Processing-TCGA-Slides-for-MIL/README.md

 ## Overview

-This repo provides **a complete and detailed tutorial** for users who is is intending to **process TCGA Whole-Slide Images (WSIs) for downstream computational tasks**, such as WSI classification and survival analysis (basically with multiple-instance learning (MIL) as the learning paradiagm).
-Most functionalities of this repo is inherented from [CLAM](https://github.com/mahmoodlab/CLAM).
+This repo provides **a complete and detailed tutorial** for users who intend to **process TCGA Whole-Slide Images (WSIs) for downstream computational tasks**, such as WSI classification and survival analysis (basically with multiple-instance learning (MIL) as the learning paradigm).
+Most functionalities of this repo are inherited from [CLAM](https://github.com/mahmoodlab/CLAM).

 💡 A quick overview of what convenience this repo could provide for you is given as follows:
 - **Step-by-step instructions to download complete TCGA data**, including WSIs and corresponding label of interest.
 This is not presented in CLAM.
 - **Detailed steps to process WSIs**, including WSI segmentation & patching and patch feature extraction.
-Notebooks are provided to show the details and notices that you need to pay attention to when using CLAM for WSI preprocessing.
+Two notebooks are given to show the details that need to be noticed when using CLAM for WSI preprocessing.
 - **More alternative pretrained models for patch feature extraction**, currently with support of [truncated ResNet50 (CLAM)](https://github.com/mahmoodlab/CLAM), [ResNet18 w/ SimCL (DSMIL)](https://github.com/binli123/dsmil-wsi), [CTransPath](https://github.com/Xiyue-Wang/TransPath), [CLIP](https://github.com/openai/CLIP), [PLIP](https://github.com/PathologyFoundation/plip), and [CONCH](https://github.com/mahmoodlab/CONCH).

 📝 This repo is developed from [***PseMix***](https://github.com/liupei101/PseMix), previously.
 Now it has been moved out as an individual project for maintaining convenience.
 It is *on updating*.